Health System and Hospital

-Health care system Malta – Impressively cheap and still leading the world?
+Malta’s healthcare system – Impressively affordable and still leading in the world?

 • Free medical care for every resident